vpsfreecz/vpsadminos/image-scripts/README.md

 directory should contain the root filesystem, i.e. directories like `bin`, `usr`, `var`, `home` and so on.

-The build script can generate configuration script, that will be executed as chrooted within the `$INSTALL` directory.
+The build script can generate configuration script that will be executed as chrooted within the `$INSTALL` directory.
 Function `configure-append` is used to append chunks of the configuration script and `run-configure` will chroot to the `$INSTALL` directory and run it.
 This is where you can use the